maxwell-k/reproducibly/README.md

 Reproducibly build Python packages

-Features:
+features:

+- Builds a source distribution (sdist) from a git repository
+- Builds a wheel from a sdist
+- Resets metadata like user and group names and ids to predictable values
+- By default uses the last commit date and time from git
+- Respects SOURCE_DATE_EPOCH when building a sdist
-- Single file script with inline script metadata
+- Single file script with inline script metadata or PyPI package
-- When building a wheel uses the latest file modification time from each input sdist for SOURCE_DATE_EPOCH and applies a umask of 022

 positional arguments:
   input       Input git repository or source distribution